 If starting off Forget-Me-Not and other Myosotis plants indoors, then start about two months in advance.
 The seeds of Forget-Me-Not should be sown in vermiculite.
 It will take from one to four weeks to germinate at 64 to 68 degrees Fahrenheit (18 to 20 degrees Celsius) in the dark.
 It is necessary to water the Forget-Me-Nots from below to stop them rotting once seedlings are ready to transplant into the garden and grow about 6 to 8 inches (15 to 20 cm) apart.

 Pests and Diseases

-Insects and disease are not too common.
+Insects and diseases are not too common.
 If problems arise, treat early with insecticides or fungicides as appropriate.